 Chartoff and her team have been able to show that the nucleus accumbens (NAc), a key part of the brain’s reward circuitry, is an area necessary for psychological withdrawal from opioids.
 The reaction involves dopamine, a brain chemical that affects sensations of pleasure and emotional pain, and glutamate, a brain chemical necessary for basic neuron-to-neuron communication throughout the brain.

 When portions of the NAc are excited, this can trigger depressive behavior.
 Receptors for dopamine and glutamate could be targets for treatment, which currently relies on methadone or buprenorphine, which are also opioids.

-Working in conjunction with clinical research by R. Kathryn McHugh, PhD, a psychologist in the Division of Alcohol and Drug Abuse, Chartoff’s lab is looking to “back-translate” in rats McHugh’s research efforts demonstrating the importance of distress intolerance (DI) to opioid misuse in humans, using techniques such as how long a person can hold their hand in ice water.
+Working in conjunction with clinical research by R. Kathryn McHugh, PhD, a psychologist in the Substance Use Disorders Division, Chartoff’s lab is looking to “back-translate” in rats McHugh’s research efforts demonstrating the importance of distress intolerance (DI) to opioid misuse in humans, using techniques such as how long a person can hold their hand in ice water.